 Of particular interest to me have been the army’s corps commanders.

-John C. Breckenridge was a former vice president of the United States and presidential candidate.
+John C. Breckinridge was a former vice president of the United States and presidential candidate.
 William Hardee literally wrote the book on infantry tactics, popularly known as Hardee’s Tactics.
 Leonidas Polk was the Episcopal bishop of Louisiana.
 Braxton Bragg was…well, Braxton Bragg.

 I called my Polish brother, Chris Kolakowski, ECW’s chief historian, and laid this out to him.
 He’s used to random calls like this from me, when I barely have “hello” out of my mouth before I start bouncing ideas off him.

-“Of course, all these guys have egos—that’s kind of the story of the command structure of the Army of Tennessee—but it seems like these guys in particular have rock star-sized egos,” I said of Breckenridge, Hardee, and Polk.
+“Of course, all these guys have egos—that’s kind of the story of the command structure of the Army of Tennessee—but it seems like these guys in particular have rock star-sized egos,” I said of Breckinridge, Hardee, and Polk.
 They all had accomplishments not just of note but of real significance.

 “Polk’s a special case,” Chris noted.
 “He’s always a special case.”
 While being bishop of the diocese of Louisiana might not sound to modern readers like a big deal, it’s worth noting that New Orleans was the largest city in the Confederacy.
 Polk’s position gave him a noteworthiness that he parlayed into actual celebrity.
 “He laid the cornerstone of the University of the South as recently as 1860,” Chris said.
 “His name was all over the South because of similar dedications he was involved with.”